Heritage Crafts

 • Business issues: Meeting Health and Safety requirements surrounding the work can be challenging and prohibitively expensive.

-• Skills: Millwrighting is a composite of other professions including mechanical engineering/machinery, timber framing, built heritage conservation, watercourse management. food production etc. Very few millwrights today will have the full complement of skills due to the wide range of different mills to be managed.
+• Loss of Skills: Millwrighting is a composite of other professions including mechanical engineering/machinery, timber framing, built heritage conservation, watercourse management. food production etc. Very few millwrights today will have the full complement of skills due to the wide range of different mills to be managed.

 • Sector support: There is no guild/union or recognised qualification